 - High-level plenaries and keynotes from regulators, government officials and leaders in sustainable finance.

-The event is co-organised by ChinaSIF and is supported by the Green Finance Committee of China Society for Finance and Banking, IFC, UK Government, World Wide Fund for Nature.
+The event was co-organised by ChinaSIF and supported by the Green Finance Committee of China Society for Finance and Banking, IFC, UK Government, World Wide Fund for Nature.

 We are proud to work with EcoAct to make this event carbon neutral.